Alexander-Fransson/GrpcWithTonic/README.md

 * add a token key and durration to env like in login_server/.cargo/config.toml
 * get the env variables and extract them in appropriate format like in login_server/src/get_env.rs
 * implement new and validate jwt token functions like in login_server/src/crypt/jwt.rs
-* test the jwt functions like in
+* test the jwt functions like in login_server/src/data_access/db_setup/tests.rs

 ### Login and Register functions

+* create user for auth struct like in login_server/src/views/user.rs
+* create register function like in login_server/src/data_access/user_controller/mod.rs
+* create user for login and validation structs in login_server/src/views/user.rs
+* create login function like in login_server/src/data_access/user_controller/mod.rs
+* test the new login and register functions like in login_server/src/data_access/user_controller/tests.rs

 ### gRPC with layers and middlewars